mne-tools/mne-bids/README.md

     $ cd mne-python
     $ pip uninstall mne  # uninstall pypi mne
     $ pip install -e .  # use the cloned repo for a local install of mne

+Then, install the following python packages:

-    $ pip install flake8 pytest pytest-cov pytest-sugar pytest-faulthandler
+    $ pip install flake8 pytest pytest-cov

-For testing purposes it is furthermore necessary to install the [BIDS validator](https://github.com/bids-standard/bids-validator).
+Finally, it is necessary to install the
+[BIDS validator](https://github.com/bids-standard/bids-validator).
 The outputs of MNE-BIDS are run through the BIDS validator to check if the conversion worked.